mxagar/eda_fe_summary/README.md

 Mikel Sagardia, 2022.
 No guarantees.

 You can freely use and forward this repository if you find it useful.
-In that case, I'd be happpy if you link it to me :blush:.
+In that case, I'd be happy if you link it to me :blush:.